Chapter 7: Investigating Gene Function – Gene Expression Pattern

 If we only fixed the tissues and then did our hybridization, the probe would never be able to penetrate the hardened tissues.
 So after fixation we permeabilize the tissue – disrupt cell membranes – so that the probe can get inside the cells.
 In fly work, which I am most familiar with, we used protease and detergent treatment.
 This was carefully timed to disrupt the cell membranes without damaging the tissue too much.
 In the fly lab, we re-fixed the tissue after permeabilization.
 Now the cell membranes are “open” but the tissue is hardened again so that it can withstand all the handling during the long in situ process.

 If we are preparing whole mounts, intact organisms or structures (whole embryos most commonly), it can be tricky to strike the right balance between fixation and permeabilization.
 The latter is usually done more vigorously than for sectioned tissues.
 Sectioned tissues are fixed too, and then thin slices taken of the structure and mounted on slides.
 Because the slices are very thin, the permeabilization and re-fixation steps are shorter and less intense.
 And we are usually more confident that our probe reached all parts of a sectioned sample.
-When you have a whole mount structure or embryo, the tissues are much thicker and if you don’t see hybridization in a region, you may wonder if the probe just could not reach that region or if the gene is really not expressed there.
+When you have a whole mount structure or embryo, the tissues are much thicker and if you don’t see hybridization in a region, you may wonder if the probe just was unable to reach that region or if the gene is really not expressed there.

 Each procedure is optimized for a particular tissue and organism to promote the probe only binding the intended mRNA and to minimize the likelihood of background signal, which can obscure the expression pattern of the gene.